GoogleCloudPlatform/microservices-demo/README.md

        --istio-config=auth=MTLS_PERMISSIVE
    ```

-   > NOTE: If you need to enable `MTLS_STRICT` mode, you will need to update
-   > several manifest files:
-   >
-   > - `kubernetes-manifests/frontend.yaml`: delete "livenessProbe" and
-   >   "readinessProbe" fields.
-   > - `kubernetes-manifests/loadgenerator.yaml`: delete "initContainers" field.

-1. (Optional) Enable Stackdriver Tracing/Logging with Istio Stackdriver Adapter
+2. (Optional) Enable Stackdriver Tracing/Logging with Istio Stackdriver Adapter
    by [following this guide](https://cloud.google.com/istio/docs/istio-on-gke/installing#enabling_tracing_and_logging).

-1. Install the automatic sidecar injection (annotate the `default` namespace
+3. Install the automatic sidecar injection (annotate the `default` namespace
    with the label):

    ```sh
    kubectl label namespace default istio-injection=enabled
    ```

-1. Apply the manifests in [`./istio-manifests`](./istio-manifests) directory.
+4. Apply the manifests in [`./istio-manifests`](./istio-manifests) directory.
    (This is required only once.)

    ```sh
    kubectl apply -f ./istio-manifests
    ```

-1. Deploy the application with `skaffold run --default-repo=gcr.io/[PROJECT_ID]`.
+5. Deploy the application with `skaffold run --default-repo=gcr.io/[PROJECT_ID]`.

-1. Run `kubectl get pods` to see pods are in a healthy and ready state.
+6. Run `kubectl get pods` to see pods are in a healthy and ready state.

-1. Find the IP address of your Istio gateway Ingress or Service, and visit the
+7. Find the IP address of your Istio gateway Ingress or Service, and visit the
    application.

    ```sh